poplatek/payment-methods-book/mobilepay/README.md

 - solutions for big companies
 - a solution for a web store
 - a solution for mobile payment
-- a new terminal for cards and mobile devices
+- a new terminal for cards and mobile devices which supports Bluetooth and QR-codes
 - a solution for fundraising
 - a way to mimic payment terminal payments via two mobile phones
+- capture API allows for reservation payments
+- refund amount API allows for refunds
+- can be used to pay inside of other apps, see video: http://publisher.qbrick.com/Embed.aspx?mcid=E2B7A340A6500CCE

 MobilePay offers:
 - a solution for paying invoices via MobilePay Invoice
-- digital receipts
+- digital receipts, see video: publisher.qbrick.com/Embed.aspx?mcid=6D7FD2A7A6500CCE
 - a bonus system for small companies
 - loyalty programs for large chains
 - WeShare solution